Tipu's Tiger

-Tipu's Tiger or Tippu's Tiger is an eighteenth-century automaton or mechanical toy created for Tipu Sultan, the ruler of the Kingdom of Mysore in India.
+Tipu's Tiger, Tippu's Tiger or Tipoo’s Tiger is an 18th-century automaton created for Tipu Sultan, the ruler of the Kingdom of Mysore (present day Karnataka) in India.
 The carved and painted wood casing represents a tiger mauling a near life-size European man.
 Mechanisms inside the tiger and the man's body make one hand of the man move, emit a wailing sound from his mouth and grunts from the tiger.
 In addition a flap on the side of the tiger folds down to reveal the keyboard of a small pipe organ with 18 notes.